One of these drones just might save your life

 Flying Zipline For Blood Supplies

-Along the same lines, Zipline International of Half Moon Bay, Calif., in partnership with the Rwanda government, will begin the "world's first" drone delivery of blood supplies and drugs across the heavily forested and mountainous East African country this summer, says company spokesman Justin Hamilton.
+Along the same lines, Zipline International of Half Moon Bay, Calif., in partnership with the Rwanda government, has begun the "world's first" drone delivery of blood supplies and drugs across the heavily forested and mountainous East African country, says company spokesman Justin Hamilton.

 Zipline co-founder Keller Rinaudo, who started the company some five years ago, got the idea when he visited a Tanzanian health institute.
 A researcher there had a database that enabled rural health stations to send text alerts whenever they needed blood or other medical supplies.